AstroWIT (noun): mental sharpness and inventiveness in astrophysics; keen intelligence.

 Dr. Mohammad Akhshik (University of Connecticut, 2016-2022, PhD Thesis) — Senior Quantitative Analyst in Finance/Energy at Quant in Baltimore MD

-Jonathan Mercedes Feliz (University of Connecticut, 2018-2019) — current UConn graduate student
+Jonathan Mercedes Feliz (University of Connecticut, 2018-2019) — current Postdoctoral Research Associate at UConn

 Undergraduate Students